cyberbotics/webots/docs/reference/motor.md

 It is expressed in *meter per second* [m/s] for linear motors and in *radian per second* [rad/s] for rotational motors.
 The *velocity* can be changed at run-time with the `wb_motor_set_velocity` function.
 The value should always be positive (the default is 10).

+- The `multiplier` field specifies the multiplying factor of this specific motor relative to the others that have the same name.
+This field only has an effect if coupled motors are present (i.e. multiple motors in a robot that share the same name).
+If two motors share the same name and they have respectively a multiplier of 2 and 4, when giving a velocity command to the first, the second will also receive it but will impose twice the velocity (and will have half the available torque).
+The value of this field cannot be zero.

 - The `sound` field specifies the URL of a WAVE sound file.
 If the `sound` value starts with `http://` or `https://`, Webots will get the file from the web.